Tech Updates

 RELATED ARTICLES :

 Consider the relationship between user behavior and return on investment (ROI).
-When do we actually realize ROI technology from our technology projects?
+When do we realize ROI technology from our technology projects?
 Is it when the technology is delivered?
-Sadly, no. We only realize our ROI technology when the people actually use the technology.
+Sadly, no. We only realize our ROI technology when people use the technology.
 If a system is shown but not used, it does not return any value to the organization.
-So, while successfully deploying the technology is on the critical path (pardon the gratuitous use of the buzzword) to achieving ROI technology, the essential way is only completed when the system is used effectively by our people.
+So, while successfully deploying the technology is on the critical path (pardon the gratuitous use of the buzzword) to achieving ROI technology, the essential way is only completed when our people use the system effectively.

 Example: User Behaviors’ Impact on ROI and the Customer Experience

 I worked with a client who did very little to drive desired behavior when implementing a new CRM system.
 As expected, they had numerous behavior problems that reduced their ROI technology and degraded the customer experience.
-Sales reps did not see “what’s in it for me,” so they would often not use the system at all, or they would only enter partial, inaccurate customer data.
-Customer service reps would not reliably create problem tickets, nor would they regularly update their progress on resolving customer issues.
+Sales reps did not see “what’s in it for me,” so they would often not use the system or only enter partial, inaccurate customer data.
+Customer service reps would not reliably create problem tickets or regularly update their progress on resolving customer issues.
 Managers would not use the system to track progress or to analyze department performance.

-The impact on the organization and to the customer’s experience was severe.
+The impact on the organization and the customer’s experience was severe.
 The organization wasted vast amounts of time and effort performing unnecessary tasks, such as tracking down information that was not entered by one individual but was required by others to perform their jobs.
 The lack of complete and accurate data made it impossible for management to utilize the system reports to produce reliable, informed decisions.
-Executives and sales reps were unable to review vital customer activity data to prepare for additional sales meetings.
-The customer’s experience was degraded by delays resulting from having to repeat conversations that were not properly logged into the system.
+Executives and sales reps could not review vital customer activity data to prepare for additional sales meetings.
+The customer’s experience was degraded by delays resulting from repeating conversations not properly logged into the system.

-It was only after the client had experienced these problems that management decided to address user behavior for quite some time.
+Only after the client had experienced these problems did management decide to address user behavior for quite some time.
 After users changed and demonstrated desired behavior, the system delivered significant value, and the customer experienced improvement.
 Had management proactively focused on driving desired behavior earlier, they would have avoided the period of poor performance and significantly increased their overall ROI technology from the start.

 Defining Project “Success”

 How is “success” typically defined for a technology project?
-Projects are often judged successful if they are delivered on time and budget.
+Projects are often judged successful if they are delivered on time and within budget.
 While having on time and the store are real causes for celebration, do they fully define success?
-How often do we actually go back and measure our results, our realized ROI, against the forecasted return defined in the business case that justified the project?
-If we deliver on time but never achieve the forecasted ROI technology, are we really successful?
+How often do we measure our results, our realized ROI, against the forecasted return defined in the business case that justified the project?
+Are we successful if we deliver on time but never achieve the forecasted ROI technology?

 How do we Change User Behavior?

 So, how do we change user behavior?
 First, we realize people are unpredictable.
-Unlike process flows or code lines (which are linear, logical, and controllable), people are wildcards.
+People are wildcards, unlike process flows or code lines (which are linear, logical, and controllable).
 They do not always act rationally or predictably.
 They can be influenced and encouraged, but they cannot be controlled.
-Is it any wonder that even though we define an obvious logical process and system that it is not always used as intended?
+Is it any wonder that even though we define an obvious logical process and system, itt is not always used as intended?
 So, how do we compensate for the unpredictable and uncontrollable?
 Who can help us do this?

-To address these challenges, we need to learn more about people and how to influence their behavior.
-Expanding our knowledge of individuals to include an understanding of personality types, communication processes, conflict styles, individual motivation, and learning styles gives us many tools for improving our ability to change behavior.
+We need to learn more about people and how to influence their behavior to address these challenges.
+Expanding our knowledge of individuals to include understanding personality types, communication processes, conflict styles, individual motivation, and learning styles gives us many tools for improving our ability to change behavior.

 Of course, we do not work in isolation.
-We work in small and large groups, which have their own unique characteristics and processes.
+We work in small and large groups with unique characteristics and processes.
 People behave differently in groups than they do alone.
-We need to understand more about interpersonal relationships, group dynamics, and creating and managing high performing groups.
-We need to understand how trust, honesty, and ethics impact group behavior and how we can use this knowledge to create an environment that drives desired behavior.
+We must understand more about interpersonal relationships, group dynamics, and creating and managing high-performing groups.
+We need to understand how trust, honesty, and ethics impact group behavior and how to use this knowledge to create an environment that drives desired behavior.

 Moreover, individuals and groups do not operate in a vacuum; they work in the context of a more extensive organizational system.
-We need to understand the impact corporate forces have on individual and group behavior and then align them to drive the desired action.
-Can we realistically expect people to behave in one way (like, use our system as designed) if there are significant organizational forces that drive them to behave in another way?
+We need to understand corporate forces’ impact on individual and group behavior and then align them to drive the desired action.
+Can we realistically expect people to behave in one way (like using our system as designed) if significant organizational forces cause them to behave in another way?

 Who Can Help?

 This may all sound exhausting and impossible, but some people can help: Human Resource (HR) and Organization Development (OD) professionals.
-These two groups have complementary skill sets that are perfect for aligning organizational forces and driving desired user behavior.
-HR professionals have the skills necessary to put together appropriate performance evaluation, feedback, and development plans.
+These two groups have complementary skill sets perfect for aligning organizational forces and driving desired user behavior.
+HR professionals have the skills to assemble appropriate performance evaluation, feedback, and development plans.
 OD professionals are trained to conduct holistic organizational analysis and design appropriate interventions to facilitate the desired change.

 A Better Approach to IT Projects

-We often assume that if we teach people what to do, then they will act as instructed.
+We often assume that if we teach people what to do, they will act as instructed.
 What if the problem is not just that they don’t know how to use the system?
 What if they can’t or won’t use the system for other reasons?
 Imagine you are sick and you go to the doctor.
 He doesn’t just say hello, shake your hand and then give you an operation.
-Instead, the doctor asks you some questions, runs some tests, gets x-rays, and inspects your body.
-Only after he has gathered data and made an informed diagnosis does he develop treatment plans.
+Instead, the doctor asks you questions, runs tests, gets X-rays, and inspects your body.
+He develops treatment plans only after he has gathered data and made an informed diagnosis.
 A (somewhat) similar approach is appropriate for IT implementations.

-Current efforts to promote user adoption that only include delivering training and communication are akin to the doctor skipping the data gathering and just reaching for the scalpel when you walk in the door.
-Wouldn’t it be better to gather some data, diagnose what drives user behavior in our organization and then put together an appropriate treatment plan?
+Current efforts to promote user adoption that only include delivering training and communication are akin to the doctor skipping the data gathering and reaching for the scalpel when you walk in the door.
+Wouldn’t it be better to gather data, diagnose what drives user behavior in our organization, and then create an appropriate treatment plan?
 That is exactly what we should do.
-We begin by gathering data from multiple sources, at multiple levels in the organization, to triangulate and identify the major forces driving user behavior.
-Once this is done, and our diagnosis is complete, we put together a treatment plan to determine appropriate actions (called OD “interventions”) to promote user adoption.
-Interventions may be conducted at multiple points in time: project start-up, during development, at go-live, and multiple intervals following system deployment.
+We collect data from multiple sources at various levels to triangulate and identify the major forces driving user behavior.
+Once this is done and our diagnosis is complete, we create a treatment plan to determine appropriate actions (OD “interventions”) to promote user adoption.
+Interventions may be conducted at multiple times: project start-up, during development, at go-live, and various intervals following system deployment.

 Example: Structuring a Project to Drive User Behavior